kaanaksit/odak/docs/course/fundamentals.md

 ```

 Now is the time to let your LFS track specific files to avoid overcrowding your Git history.
-For example, you can track `*.pdf` extension, meaning all the PDF files in your repository by typing the following command in your terminal:
+For example, you can track the `*.pdf` extension, meaning all the PDF files in your repository by typing the following command in your terminal:

 ```shell
 git lfs track *.pdf